clementhelsens/ACAPS-Data-Scientist-Test/README.md

 Questions
 -
-1. Which crises show a deterioration in severity, as measured by the INFORM Severity Index, during the last 18 months?
+1. Which crises show a deterioration in severity, as measured by theINFORM Severity Index, during the last 18 months?

-Use the /api/v1/inform-severity-index/{date}/ endpoint of ACAPS API, where {date} is in the format MMMYYYY, e.g., Nov2021.
-The "INFORM Severity Index" field gives the overall score.
+*Use the /api/v1/inform-severity-index/{date}/ endpoint of ACAPS API, where {date} is in the format MMMYYYY, e.g., Nov2021.
+The "INFORM Severity Index" field gives the overall score.*
 2.
 3.